FREQUENTLY ASKED QUESTIONS

 7. Are the VinFuture Prizes given annually?

-Yes, they are given every year.
+Yes, since the VinFuture Prizes are annual prizes, they are given every year.

 C. NOMINATION CRITERIA

-The key criteria for nominations are:
+The key criteria for nominations are as below:

 - There should be clear evidence, or potential, for an end-product or service based on the solution, which has an everyday practical application;

 - Solutions should have already benefited millions of people in the past 10 years for the Grand Prize, or have the potential to benefit millions of people in the next 10 years for the Special;

 - Solutions should be aligned with one or more of the United Nation’s Sustainable Development Goals;

 - Solutions must be scientifically proven (i.e., there should be clear evidence of passing relevant scientific trials, and in the case of research, it must be empirically proven or widely reviewed);